2 Part Course |

 • The importance of “trading company” status

-• Tax treatment of consideration
+• Tax treatment of consideration:

-• cash, shares, loan notes and earn-outs
+• cash, shares, loan notes (qualifying and non-qualifying)

-• Key problems to avoid
+• Key points

 • Case study involving share buy-backs in the context of succession planning